muennix/IbHandler/README.md

 IbHandler
 =================================================================

-An easy-to-use Python handler to the Interactive Brokers trading system.
+An easy-to-use Python handler to the Interactive Brokers trading system for Python 2.x.

 released 10 Jan 2016